-At the congregational meeting in 2003 I reported that we need to change many things if, as the Cathedral Church, we are to we are give leadership in the Diocesan Mission.
+At the congregational meeting in 2003, I reported that we need to change many things if, as the Cathedral Church, we are to give leadership in the Diocesan Mission.

 Many changes happen from day to day and are either too detailed, too many or too irrelevant to the life of the congregation to report or to consult over.
 Some of the changes are larger and of more significance.
 Finding the right level of consultation is itself difficult.